The School

 1973

-Last class graduates on the Campo Grande campus.
+Last senior class to graduate in the Campo Grande Campus.

 • 1974